mingli202/mingli202/README.md

-A science kid trying to do something with is life.
+A science kid trying to do something with his life.

 <!---
 Nanoscience202/Nanoscience202 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.